p6spy/p6spy/src/site/markdown/2.0/configandusage.md

  - com.p6spy.engine.outage.P6OutageFactory - for outage functionality, see [P6Outage](#p6outage).
  - com.p6spy.engine.leak.P6LeakFactory - for and leak functionality, see [P6Leak](#p6leak).

-Please note to implement custom module have a look at the imlpementation of the any of the existing ones.
+Please note to implement custom module have a look at the implementation of the any of the existing ones.

 ### driverlist

-This is a comma separated list of JDBC driver classes to load and register with the DriverManager.
-This is rarely used since type 4 drivers are automatically loaded and registered.
-Only use this option when needed.
+This is a comma separated list of JDBC driver classes to load and register with DriverManager.
+You should list the classname(s) of the JDBC driver(s) that you want to proxy with P6Spy if any of the following conditions are met.

+1. The JDBC driver does not implement the JDBC 4.0 API
+1. You are using a JNDI Data Source - Some application servers will prevent the automatic registration feature from working.

 ### filter, include, exclude